pvandervelde/zinger/roadmap.md

 process.
 The following is the current suggested design and implementation order that should reduce the project risks.

+* Create a bench with a single cheap motor - Test driving via software

+* Create a bench with a single cheap motor rotating a structure - Test driving accuracy via software

+* Create a bench with two cheap motors rotating and driving a wheel

+* Create a frame with 4 steering units with cheap motors

 * Motor selection
   * Type of motors
   * Heat control